Showing posts with label Roman Catholicism. Show all posts

 -The New Testament occupies a separate Greek word for cousin, which is "anepsios" (e.g. Colossians 4:10).
 The New Testament never denotes the term "brother" to mean anything other than a literal brother in the context of family relations.
 If the terms brother and sister are not to be taken literally, then why should we understand Mary being called the mother of Jesus in that same way?

--The New Testament makes a distinction between firstborn and only born (Luke 7:12; 8:42; 9:38).
-The fact that the four gospels speak of brothers and sisters of Jesus Christ suggests that "firstborn" here means the first of many children.
+-The fact that the four gospels speak of brothers and sisters of Jesus Christ suggests that "firstborn" in this context means the first of many children.
 If Jesus were an only child, then it would not have been necessary to call Him the firstborn.

 • Moving Past Virginity And Rethinking Mary's Role: